javascriptextras/javascriptextras.github.io/README.md

 Now this is where JSX's website is.
 It's simple.
 Just text, a download link, that's it.

+# The module itself
+Ok, you know what the websie is.
+Now JSX.

+## Some code I forgot about

 ## Troubleshooting
+I'm so tired of debugging, I'm ready to bug out.
+Anyways I'm not a professional programmer, but I'm learning.
 ### Lost your module?
-Here, you will need a good memory so remember this for ***all of your code***, please remember to add the `type="module"` to your script tags (`<script>`).
-I forgot and spent in total about 8hours debugging!
-Only for me to realize that... it should be like:
+Oh no!
+You've lost your module!
+It's a tragedy!
+A catastrophe!
+Don't worry, though.
+There's a simple solution.
+Just add the `type="module"` attribute to your script tag.
+It's like a magic spell that will bring your module back to life.
+Here it is:
 ```HTML
 <!DOCTYPE html>
 <html>